brttnylrnsstuff/predictionio-MLlibKMeansClusteringTemplate/README.md

 ## Dataset

 The set of datasets used is a public one.
-It resides at the link:
+It resides at the link (search for *Shape sets*):

     http://cs.joensuu.fi/sipu/datasets/